Published on July 23, 2019

-Stina, a self professed silly punster, didn’t have any photographic skills when she picked up a camera and decided to pursue her photography business.
+Stina, a self-professed silly punster, didn’t have any photographic skills when she picked up a camera and decided to pursue her photography business.
 With her love for art and imagery, Stina had always worked in the design world.

-First she started off as a freelance graphic designer, then moved in to Marketing.
+First, she started off as a freelance graphic designer, then moved into Marketing.

 Though the work was steady, Stina found working in an office to be constricting.
 As someone who loved working with people, the formalities of the corporate world weren’t for her.

-Soon after, Stina purchased a DSLR and enrolled in a short 6 week online photography course.
+Soon after, Stina purchased a DSLR and enrolled in a short 6-week online photography course.

 She sat down and made a plan for herself for the next year, each month she would focus on a different topic (flash photography, portraiture etc.)

-– I live by these three words when photographing.”
+“Real, epic and quirky – I live by these three words when photographing.”

 Trying everything from forcing her friends to dance in a courtyard at night to shadowing a wedding photographer, Stina made sure to learn as much as possible.
 Though the gig doesn’t come with a steady income, Stina wouldn’t give up the flexibility of being her own boss for anything.

 Stina’s journey has taken her from the early days in marketing to running her own business.
 5 years on, Gold and Grit is a remarkably successful wedding photography business.